tdd-workshops/tdd-lab-login-form-nodejs/README.md

 ## Running the application

+If you want to open this repository in Gitpod, just add `gitpod.io/` before `github.com` in the browser location bar.

-Open this folder in your terminal app.
+Alternatively, open this folder in your terminal app.
 And run these commands in the terminal.
 This app was build with `v10.16.0`.

 1. Install dependencies: